 I’ve written a post on it here – 5 Essential Items To Create A Peaceful Meditation Nook At Home.

 Some other posts to read on learning how to meditate and quiet the mind are:

 Best Guided Meditation Apps To Keep You Meditating!

 Epsom Salts / Rock Salt – DIY Self Care Kit Item #6

-I personally love to use it as part of my bath or foot bath self care kit ideas.
-I add a lil’ lavender and bicard soda to the mix and voila – we have a detox bath!
+I love to use it as part of my bath or foot bath self-care kit ideas.
+I add a lil’ lavender and bicarb soda to the mix, and voila – we have a detox bath!

-These self care tools are some of the simplest but most helpful ideas I’ve found.
-It’s so easy to create your own self care kit and there are so many benefits to it.
-So to recap my mental health self care kit:
+These self-care tools are some of the most straightforward but helpful ideas I’ve found.
+It’s so easy to create your self-care kit, and it has many benefits.
+So to recap my mental health self-care kit:

 - Keep a book that’s related to what you’re having trouble with at the moment

-- For those times when reading just feels like too much mental exercise, try watching an inspirational documentary on FMTV or Gaia
+- When reading feels like too much mental exercise, try watching an inspirational documentary on FMTV or Gaia.

 - Practice quiet time in a sacred space